 The injectable form of naloxone should only be given by professionals trained in its use.
 Emergency kits used by first responders often include injectable naloxone.
 The auto-injectable naloxone product is delivered into the outer thigh.
 The product provides verbal instructions when activated, letting the person administering the medication know what to do when using it.

-There is a brand-name auto-injectable Narcan product called EVZIO, which can be used by emergency responders and family members or loved ones of someone who is overdosing.
+There is a brand-name auto-injectable Naloxone product called EVZIO, which can be used by emergency responders and family members or loved ones of someone who is overdosing.
 This form of Narcan is also used in a medical setting intravenously for surgeries.

 Nasal Spray Narcan